coatyio/coaty-js/docs/man/rights-management.md

   (2) access to publish-subscribe communication messages by event types as part of the MQTT topic.
 * ACLs are checked on every communication message received by the broker, i.e. publications and subscriptions.
 * ACLs should be configurable by a tool that is part of your core infrastructure.
-* On any publication received the broker should also check whether the `AssociatedUserId` topic level matches the authenticated user's identity.
-This is to prevent an authenticated user to publish messages on behalf of another user.

 The following sequence diagram depicts the control flow for authentication and authorization: